10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Best forOverpronators with wide feet

 Why it’s best for wide feet: Wide feet and overpronation often go together.
 Finding a stability shoe that actually fits wide feet without feeling like a medical brace is hard.
-The GT-2000 14 nails it.
+The GT-2000 14 nails it (which I detailed in my ASICS GT-2000 14 review).

 ASICS uses a 3D Guidance System instead of a hard medial post.
-This matters because rigid medial posts in narrow stability shoes push against the inner arch of wide feet — causing more discomfort than correction.
+This matters because rigid medial posts in narrow stability shoes push against the inner arch of wide feet.
 The 3D system guides your foot gently.
 It works WITH your natural gait, not against it.

 In the 2E version, the wider platform gives the stability system more surface area to work with.
-More contact area = more effective guidance without harsh correction.
-I ran 300 miles in the GT-2000 13 wide and never felt the medial post digging into my arch — because there isn’t one.
+I ran 300 miles in the GT-2000 13 wide and never felt the medial post digging into my arch because there isn’t one.
+The 3D Guidance System is associated with reduced overpronation without the harsh correction that traditional posts cause.

 SpecDetail